appseconnect/docs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-01-04-generic-nav2013 R2-extension.md

 |PartType|Page|
 |PagePartID|AEC Application Contact LP|

-## Changes in “Contact Alt.
-Address Card” Page
+## Changes in "Contact Alt.
+Address Card" Page

-a) We have added our Extension page ‘AEC Contact Address CardPart’ (33064483) as a part type with the name ‘AEC Contact Address CardPart’.
-Page ‘AEC Contact Address CardPart’ SubPageLink field is ‘ContactNo’ and ‘Code’.
+a) We have added our Extension page 'AEC Contact Address CardPart' (33064483) as a part type with the name 'AEC Contact Address CardPart'.
+Page 'AEC Contact Address CardPart' SubPageLink field is 'ContactNo' and 'Code'.
-Base page SubPageLink field is ‘Contact No.’ and ‘Code’.
+Base page SubPageLink field is 'Contact No.' and 'Code'.

 ![nav2013ext16](\staticfiles\connectors\media\application-connector\navextension\nav2013ext16.png)